javascript-tipo-date

 console.log(date.toUTCString()); // Date and time in UTC

-UTC is the global time standard used as a reference for synchronizing clocks worldwide.
-It does not adjust to time zones and is independent of the Earth’s rotation.
+UTC is the global time standard used as a reference to synchronize clocks worldwide.
+It does not adjust for time zones and is independent of the Earth’s rotation.